There are many types of depression. Some involve symptoms that get worse at certain times of the day.

 - diminished or no enjoyment in nearly all activities

-- significant weight loss without effort or a decrease in appetite
+- significant changes in weight or appetite

 - difficulty sleeping or sleeping too much